pyca/cryptography/docs/faq.rst

 The OpenSSL project has dropped support for the 0.9.8 release series.
 Since it is no longer receiving security patches from upstream, ``cryptography`` is also dropping support for it.
-To fix this issue you should upgrade to a newer version of OpenSSL (1.0.1 or later), this may require you to upgrade to a newer operating system.
+To fix this issue you should upgrade to a newer version of OpenSSL (1.0.1 or later).
+This may require you to upgrade to a newer operating system.

 For the 1.4 release, you can set the ``CRYPTOGRAPHY_ALLOW_OPENSSL_098``